lkloh/lkloh.github.io/_posts/2017-10-11-python-json-libraries.md

 * ujson
 * python-rapidjson

-According to the post `ujson` is the fasted but isn't always accurate.
+According to the post `ujson` is the fastest but can be buggy. `json` is a lot more through.
-If everything must be accurate, use `json`.

 Json is used to send information over a network, so the amount of information can get quite large.
 Thus using a quick library can be important.

-According to this other post,
-no json library is obviously better than the others.
-Which probably explains why so many exist to solve almost the same problem.
-Libraries working quickly for big files worked badly for small files and vice versa.
-So chose the librarie that fits your expected use cases best.
+Libraries working quickly for big files work badly on small files and vice versa.
+So chose the library that fits your expected use cases best.